NSWC-Crane/C-PAT/docs/source/install/authentication.rst

  * - ``CPAT_JWT_PRIVILEGES_CLAIM``
    - ``realm_access.roles``
    - The access token claim whose value is the user’s privileges.
+ * - ``CPAT_JWT_ASSERTION_CLAIM``
+   - ``jti``
+   - The access token claim whose value is the OIDC provider’s Assertion ID.
+Updates to this value trigger the API to update a User’s ``lastClaims`` property.
+The claim MUST NOT be nested and MUST be a valid ECMAScript identifier.
  * - ``CPAT_CLIENT_EXTRA_SCOPES``
    - **No default**
    - Scopes to request in addition to: ``c-pat:read`` ``c-pat:write`` ``c-pat:op`` ``openid``

 A sample Keycloak image, recommended only for testing purposes, is available on `Github. <https://github.com/NSWC-Crane/C-PAT/tree/C-PAT-AUTH>`_ Most of the default values for the above Environment variables will work with this image.